-Ventilators Are No Panacea for Critically Ill COVID-19 Patients
+Ventilators Are No Panacea For Critically Ill COVID-19 Patients

 Most coronavirus patients who end up on ventilators go on to die, according to several small studies from the U.S., China and Europe.

-And many of the patients who are still alive can't be taken off the mechanical breathing machines.
+And many of the patients who continue to live can't be taken off the mechanical breathing machines.

 "It's very concerning to see how many patients who require ventilation do not make it out of the hospital," says Dr. Tiffany Osborn, a critical care specialist at Washington University in St. Louis who has been caring for coronavirus patients at Barnes-Jewish Hospital.

-That concern is echoed by Dr. Negin Hajizadeh, a pulmonary critical care doctor at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell on Long Island, New York.
+That concern is echoed by Negin Hajizadeh, a pulmonary critical care doctor at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell on Long Island, N.Y.

 "We have had several patients between the hospitals across the Northwell system that have come off the breathing machine," Hajizadeh says.
 "But the vast majority are unable to."